armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-5.md

 ### New

-- Resolve resource mapping for non discovered kinds during agent startup, this allows operations to complete even if there was a failure when reading a specific kind during startup provided the agent has permissions to read it.
+- Resolve resource mapping for non discovered kinds during agent startup.
+This allows operations to complete even if there is a failure when reading a specific kind during startup as long as the agent has permissions to read it.